Kenjd/PeopleAnalytics/README.md

 YouTube Channel Video

-If you are interested, here is a link to the YouTube video where this data is used. https://youtu.be/UWQ0zI3sBc8
+If you are interested, here is a link to the first YouTube video, HR Salary Analysis, where this data is used. https://youtu.be/UWQ0zI3sBc8

+For video 6-2 content, Analyzing Salaries in R Markdown, ckick the links below:

 Contact Us